from-explore/Porto/README.md

 <a id="Containers-Interactions"></a>
 ### Interactions between Containers
 - A Container MAY depends on one or many other Containers.
-- A Controller MAY run Services And Actions from another Container.
+- A Controller MAY run Tasks And Actions from another Container.
 - A Model MAY have a relationship with a Model from other Containers.